Industry Report — April 2026

 F&B Characteristic How It Shapes Industry 4.0 Implementation

-Retailer Qualification Walmart, Kroger, Target, and Costco have supplier qualification programs covering cybersecurity posture, traceability data, sustainability reporting, and EDI integration.
+Retailer Qualification RequirementsMajor retailers (Walmart, Kroger, Target, Costco) have supplier qualification programs covering cybersecurity posture, traceability data, sustainability reporting, and EDI integration.
 These are active qualification criteria today.
-Suppliers who cannot satisfy them lose placement.

 The OT/IT Divide

 Every F&B manufacturer operates two distinct technology environments.
-The IT environment covers business systems, email, ERP, and cloud platforms.
-The OT environment covers PLCs, SCADA systems, HMIs, and packaging line automation, historically isolated and managed by operations or engineering rather than IT.
+The IT environment covers business systems, email, ERP, Microsoft 365, and cloud platforms.
+The OT environment covers PLCs, SCADA systems, HMIs, temperature controllers, and packaging line automation — which was historically isolated and managed by operations or engineering rather than IT.

 Industry 4.0 requires connecting these environments.
 That integration is where nearly all of the value 4.0 promises comes from, and where nearly all of the risk it introduces originates.
-Manufacturers who handle this well treat OT/IT integration as a deliberate architecture decision.
-Those who struggle treat it as a series of one-off projects, each adding connectivity without adding oversight.
+Manufacturers who handle this well treat OT/IT integration as a deliberate architecture decision: what connects to what, under what access controls, monitored by whom.

 The Four Technology Domains of Industry 4.0

-Industry 4.0 readiness depends on maturity across four interconnected technology domains.
+Industry 4.0 readiness in a food and beverage operation depends on maturity across four interconnected technology domains.
 Progress in any one of them is limited by gaps in the others, which is why point-solution approaches consistently underperform.

 Domain 1: Network Architecture